tariqsheikhsw/CiscoDNACenter/README.md

     The spectrum analysis duration is for 5 minutes for up to 20 capture sessions.

-    X.The spectrum analysis duration is for 10 minutes for up to 20 capture sessions.
+    [✔️]The spectrum analysis duration is for 10 minutes for up to 20 capture sessions.

  🔘 QX - How do you launch the Auto Packet Analyzer feature to troubleshoot client onboarding issues?

     Open Intelligent Capture on Client 360 view, choose an anomaly event that is labeled with a PCAP icon.

-    X.Open Intelligent Capture on the Client 360 view and use the Wireless Packet Application Analysis dashlet.
+    [✔️]Open Intelligent Capture on the Client 360 view and use the Wireless Packet Application Analysis dashlet.

     Use the Assurance > Manage > Intelligent Capture Settings > Client Schedule Capture menu.